tytydraco/yessleep/out/My_new_strange_town_has_a_set_of_rules_in_order_to_survive__Mr_Andrew_forgot_to_give_me_the_rulebook_and_I_may_or_may_not_have_broken_a_rule.md

 "You mean the closet with locks on it?"

 "I believe that's the one.
-Remember to hide inside the-" A long beep followed.Our line has been cut off. "*Fuck*."
+Remember to hide inside the-" A long beep followed.
+Our line has been cut off. "*Fuck*."
 I silently cursed under my breath, Esther came and put her hand on my back.

 The knob on the main door starts turning rapidly.
 I don't think we can handle this much longer.